TheTaylorLee/SandboxToolkit/README.md

     Write-Host "
     1. When all scripts finish running, it's best to close powershell, and use pwsh or shell of choice.
 This ensures all installed exe's are in path.
     2. If asked to pick a default browser choose Chrome.
 Useful if using Nordvpn.
     3. Be patient some steps take longer than others.
+If you hit enter after pasting in the launch windows, you risk skipping required steps by inserting null responses.
     4. When presented install wizards or install choices interaction is required.
     " -ForegroundColor Green
     Pause